Backing Up Data

 - Step 1: Choose a file—maybe a picture or a school assignment you’ve worked on.

-- Step 2: We’ll save it to Google Drive.
-I’ll show you how to open Google Drive and upload the file.
+- Step 2: We’ll save it to iCloud or Google Drive.
+I’ll show you how to open your cloud service and upload the file.

 - Step 3: We’ll save it to a USB drive.
 I’ll show you how to copy the file from your computer onto the USB drive.